 By Caitlin Hagan

-Thirteen members voted to modify the current warning, while another 7 voted to remove the warning altogether.
-Five members voted to continue the warning without changes, while one voted to remove Avandia from the market.
+Thirteen members voted to modify the current restrictions, while another seven voted to remove them altogether.
+Five members voted to continue the restrictions without changes, while one voted to remove Avandia from the market.

-The decision whether to act on the recommended changes now lies with the FDA commissioner.
+The decision whether to act on the recommendation now lies with FDA Commissioner Margaret Hamburg.